 Non-Motorized Treadmills

-Non-motorized treadmills, also referred to as manual treadmills, don’t have any power source for the belt—you are the motor in this scenario.
-As such, this can be the closest experience to a natural running form that you can get on a treadmill, especially if the belt is curved.
+Non-motorized treadmills, also referred to as manual treadmills, don’t have any power source for the belt—You are the motor in this scenario.
+As such, this can be the closest experience to a natural running form that you can get on a treadmill, especially if the running surface is curved in nature.
 Additionally, manual treadmills typically don’t have a cord (why would they, after all), meaning they can be placed anywhere space is available without concern for access to an outlet.

 A downside to manual treadmills is that, for many people, they feel “harder” to run on than a motorized machine.
 They are also typically large and heavy, often taking up a considerable amount of space in your home without convenient folding capabilities.

-That said, some manual treadmills like the AssaultRunner Pro still have a comparable footprint to many popular motorized treadmills.
-We love the curved manual treadmills for their ability to force you into a more natural running gait (which might feel unnatural if you don’t have great form!).
+That said, some manual treadmills, like the AssaultRunner Pro, still have a comparable footprint to many popular motorized treadmills.
+We love curved manual treadmills for their ability to force you into a more natural running gait (which might feel unnatural if you don’t have great form!).

 What to Look for When Buying a Treadmill